Repeat of 2006? Why Israel’s ground offensive in Lebanon won’t be easy

 Hezbollah never ceased training for war with Israel.
 “Hubris is a dangerous condition,” Gatopoulos said of the Israeli military.
 “When you don’t think your opponent can fight back, you underestimate them.”

 Compared with 2006, Hezbollah has grown from about 5,000 soldiers deployed to the south to tens of thousands of fighters.
-Fighters in its elite Radwan Force, who “train in the south and know the roads and the terrain like the back of their hand”, are also estimated to number at about 3,000, Gatopoulos said.
+Fighters in its elite Radwan Force, who “train in the south and know the roads and the terrain like the back of their hand”, are also estimated to number about 3,000, Gatopoulos said.

 Hezbollah is said to possess an arsenal of missiles in the tens of thousands.
 The group has also gained combat experience in Syria since 2013 when it intervened in support of the regime of Bashar al-Assad.